Aus Net Consultation4

 Easements

-An easement is a right held by one person to access, occupy and/or use part of the land owned by another person, for a particular purpose.
+An easement is a right held by one person/party to access, occupy and/or use part of the land owned by another person/party, for a particular purpose.
 The easement terms outline what the easement holder and the landholder can and can’t do in the easement area.

 Our new Landholder Guide: Easement safety and permitted activities provides information on activities allowed within an easement, safety clearances and assessments, permits and guidelines.